Rob1d/42sh/README.md

 # 42sh
 The 42sh is a final year project at epitech.
-This is a little shell with gestion of launching commands, pipe, redirection. additional features like autocompletion, history, backticks, alias,history, variables can be launch by runnig the program with the -a
+This is a little shell with gestion of launching commands, pipe, redirection. additional features like autocompletion, history, backticks, alias and variables.
+They can be launched by running the program with the -a